Risk Factors Dashboard

 Sales volume in our homeowner channel is partially dependent on the construction of new homes and the sale of existing homes in our residential markets.
 Many customers of our installation partners rely on mortgage loans from banks and other lenders in order to finance a substantial portion of the purchase price for their home, including any related improvements.
 Increased mortgage interest rates may lead to lower demand for new homes and a reduced number of homes available for solar origination through our homeowner channel.
 Additionally, increased interest rates may result in fewer secondary home sales, a reduction in the number of customers refinancing their mortgages and uncertainty about the economy.

-We are currently operating in a period of economic uncertainty and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Russia and Ukraine.
-Our business, financial condition and results of operations may be materially and adversely affected by any negative impact on the global economy and capital markets resulting from the conflict in Ukraine or any other geopolitical tensions.
+We are currently operating in a period of economic uncertainty and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflicts between Russia and Ukraine and between Gaza and Israel.
+Our business, financial condition and results of operations may be materially and adversely affected by any negative impact on the global economy and capital markets resulting from these conflicts or any other geopolitical tensions.

 Any of the above mentioned factors could affect our business, prospects, financial condition, and operating results.
+The extent and duration of the military actions, sanctions and resulting market disruptions are impossible to predict, but could be substantial.
 The extent and duration of the military action, sanctions and resulting market disruptions are impossible to predict, but could be substantial.
-Any such disruptions may also magnify the impact of other risks described in this registration statement.
+Any such disruptions may also magnify the impact of other risks described in this report.

 We may become subject to product liability claims, which could harm our financial condition and liquidity if we are not able to successfully defend or insure against such claims.